joeappleton18/web-dev-2022-notes/sessions/week_5/README.md

 ![](./design-thinking.jpeg)

-Design thinking is recipe; rather, it offers broad guidance on how to approach a problem in a way an experienced designer would.
+Design thinking is not recipe; rather, it offers broad guidance on how to approach a problem in a way an experienced designer would.
 The guidance consists of 5 phases, and below I have framed this guidance in the context of developing an application to solve a problem.

 - **Empathise**, Understand your potential users
 - **Define**, Through the inter-subjective experiences of your users define the problem